platformsh/platformsh-docs/docs/src/development/tools.md

 ## SSH

 Secure Shell (SSH) is a secure, encrypted connection between your computer and the Platform.sh environment.
 That includes connecting to your Git repository.
-SSH offers two secure types of authentication, key-based and certificate-based.
+SSH offers two secure types of authentication, based on keys or certificates.
 We support both.

-Certificate-based authentication will be used automatically when you use the [Platform CLI](/development/cli/_index.md) and run `platform ssh`.
+Certificates are used automatically when you use the [Platform.sh CLI](/development/cli/_index.md) and run almost any command.
 You may force a login using `platform login -f` on the command line, provided you have a web browser available.

-If you wish to use keypair authentication, see the [SSH page](/development/ssh.md#keypair-based-authentication).
+To use key pairs, see the [SSH page](/development/ssh.md#authenticate-with-a-key-pair).